2020 American League Division Series: Game 5

 In the decisive Game 5, the Yankees turned to Gerrit Cole, while the Rays started Tyler Glasnow.
 As Glasnow had thrown 93 pitches in the Rays' victory in Game 2, he was not expected to pitch for long.
 Glasnow pitched into the third, when Nick Anderson entered in relief.
 Aaron Judge homered off Anderson to lead off the fourth, giving the Yankees a 1–0.
 Cole, meanwhile, took a no-hitter into the fifth inning until Austin Meadows tied the game with a home run of his own.
 Pete Fairbanks pitched a scoreless fifth and sixth for Tampa Bay, while Zack Britton relieved Cole in the sixth and earned two outs in the seventh before the Yankees went to their closer, Aroldis Chapman, to keep the game tied.
-After Diego Castillo retired the Yankees in the top of the eighth, Mike Brosseau gave the Rays the lead with a home run off Chapman, a matchup that was seen as significant as Chapman had been previously suspended for throwing at Brosseau's head in September.
+After Diego Castillo retired the Yankees in the top of the eighth, Mike Brosseau gave the Rays the lead with a home run off Chapman, an emotional matchup that was seen as significant as Chapman had been previously suspended for throwing at Brosseau's head in September.
 Castillo pitched a scoreless top of the ninth to send the Rays to their first ALCS since 2008.